LSC-CyFair Math Department

 Procedures at the End of the Semester

-b.
-Have a reasonable chance of passing the course.
+- They also have a reasonable chance of passing the course.

-The instructor and the student must fill out an I contract, available from the division office or the Resources for Instructors page, and must agree on a deadline for completion.
+The instructor and the student must fill out an I-contract, available from the division office or the Resources for Instructors page, and must agree on a deadline for completion.
 That deadline can be no later than the end of the next long semester.
 An incomplete only extends deadline time; it does not permit the student to sit in on another class the following semester.
-If the student does not complete the requirements of the I contract by the deadline, the grade automatically reverts to F.
+If the student does not complete the requirements of the I-contract by the deadline, the grade automatically reverts to F.

 2. Once instructors have calculated final grades for their courses, those grades are entered online in MyLoneStar.
 Instructions will be sent by email from the division office near the end of the semester.

 3. The following documentation needs to be turned in electronically to the division office at the end of the semester by the date announced by the division coordinators.
-Instructions will be forwarded by email near the end of the semester.
+Instructions will be forwarded by email near the end of the semester:

-b.
-A copy of the gradebook and attendance records for the semester
+- A copy of the gradebook and attendance records for the semester

 4. Instructors should keep a copy of all grade and attendance records, final exams and any other work not collected by the students for at least one calendar year after the last day of the semester.